History of the legislation

 Listening to Communities

-Indigenous Peoples and racialized communities have been asking government to improve the collection, use and access to race-based data for a long time.
+Indigenous Peoples and racialized communities have been asking us to improve how we collect, use and access to race-based data for a long time.

-These communities have said they want better data to understand their community members’ experiences with public services – such as education, healthcare, housing and policing – so that systemic racism can be identified and addressed.
-They have also said that legislation is needed to make sure that the information is collected, stored and used in a way that is culturally safe and does not cause harm to the communities it is trying to help.
+These communities have said they want better information to understand their community members’ experiences with public services – such as education, healthcare, housing and policing – so that systemic racism can be identified and addressed.
+We listened to communities when they said that legislation is needed to make sure that the information is collected, stored and used in a way that is culturally safe and does not cause harm.

 Feedback from Partners

-The Human Rights Commissioner also highlighted this issue in her report, Disaggregated Demographic Data Collection in British Columbia: The Grandmother Perspective, and stressed the importance of working with communities to make sure they are involved in the collection and use of their personal information to avoid making existing systemic issues worse.
+The Human Rights Commissioner also highlighted this issue in Disaggregated Demographic Data Collection in British Columbia: The Grandmother Perspective .
+This report stressed the importance of working with communities to make sure they are involved in the collection and use of their personal information to avoid making existing systemic issues worse.